-J1: LOX YEO ROLLING VALLEY FARMLAND
+JI: LOX YEO ROLLING VALLEY FARMLAND

 Location and Boundaries: Lox Yeo Rolling Valley Farmland is situated to the south of the District beneath the southern slopes of E1: Mendip Ridges and Combes.
-The boundaries are defined by settlement edges; the 10m contour around the edge of B2: Lox Yeo River Flood Plain; the 35m contour; and roads at the base of the ridges.
-This area includes part of the Mendip Hills AONB and reference should also be made to the Mendip Hills AONB Management Plan.
+The boundaries are defined by the 10m contour runs around the edge of B2: Lox Yeo River Flood Plain and the 35m contour and roads at the base of the ridges.

-- Underlying Mercia Mudstone geology. - Small to medium scale peaceful landscape, with a feeling of partial enclosure from the surrounding ridges. - Rolling landform formed by the Lox Yeo River. - Pastoral landscape with view to wooded Mendip Ridges and Combes. - Fields bounded by thick hedges with hedgerow trees. - Occasional belts and clumps of wet woodland. - Complex network of winding rural roads and deep sunken lanes. - Settlement takes the form of numerous traditional stone and render farmsteads plus the village of Winscombe on the higher ground. - Transport corridor passing though gaps in the ridges.
+- Underlying Mercia Mudstone geology. - Small to medium scale peaceful landscape, with a feeling of partial enclosure from the surrounding ridges - Rolling landform formed by the Lox Yeo River. - Pastoral landscape with view to wooded Mendip Ridges and Combes. - · Fields bounded by thick hedges with hedgerow trees - Occasional belts and clumps of wet woodland. - Complex network of winding rural roads and deep sunken lanes. - Settlement takes the form of numerous traditional stone and render farmsteads plus the village of Winscombe on the higher ground. - Transport corridor passing though gaps in the ridges.